Best Accounting Software for Small Business in 2025

 "Professional accounting with 12-year price lock guarantee"

-Why we picked it: BizBooks Pro offers something no other vendor does—a 12-year price lock guarantee.
+Why we picked it: BizBooks Pro offers something no other vendor doesβ€”a 12-year price lock guarantee.
 In a market where QuickBooks has raised prices 52%+ in 5 years, this is genuinely valuable.

-The software includes features like multi-currency and inventory management in all plans, which competitors reserve for premium tiers.
-The desktop-plus-remote-access model gives you cloud convenience with local data control.
+The software includes features like multi-currency, inventory management, and automatic bank feeds in all plans β€” things competitors reserve for premium tiers or charge extra for.
+Bank feeds run on two independent networks (covering 97%+ of US bank accounts between them), and the desktop-plus-remote-access model gives you cloud convenience with local data control.

 Downsides: Newer company with less track record.
 Fewer integrations than established players.